nvictus/pqdict/README.md

 ```
 The destructive iterators are `pq.iterkeys()`, `pq.itervalues()`, and `pq.iteritems()`.

-There is also a convenience method to sort a dictionary-like object by value using a PQDict.
+There is also a convenience function to sort a dictionary-like object by value using a `PQDict`.
 It is non-destructive and returns a sorted list of dictionary items.
 ```python
 from pqdict import heapsort